BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 ---

+#### Introduction

-This post is the following part of [this one](../inst_prof_p1).
-Basically the analysis phase is already done, so we can focus outselves on the exploitation phase.
+This post is the second part of [Google CTF - Inst Prof 1](../inst_prof_p1).
+Basically, the analysis phase is already done, so, in this post, we are going to focus with the exploitation phase.

+---

-#### Reminder
+#### Flash reminder

-Just to remember what we explained in [part 1](../inst_prof_p1), here is an easy list with the normal flow of the process:
+Just to remember what we explained in [part 1](../inst_prof_p1), here is an easy list with the normal flow of the process.
+Here is a [patched version of the binary](/assets/GoogleCTF2017/Inst Prof/inst_prof.patched) as we explained in the part 1.

 1. It allocates a memory page of `0x1000` bytes with read and write privileges (remember the `PROT_READ | PROT_WRITE` stuff).

-2. It copies the following instructions inside of this page:
+2. It copies the following instructions inside of this newly-allocated page:
 {{< highlight r2 >}}
             0x7fd4a1197000      b900100000     ecx = 0x1000
         ┌─> 0x7fd4a1197005      90